AdamKyle/flare/resources/info/disenchanting/section-1.md

 [Image]

-you have two options: Destroy and Disenchant
+You have two options: Destroy and Disenchant

 If you choose to destroy the item, and it has affixes attached – you will get between 1-25 gold dust.
 This is a guaranteed amount of gold dust for destroying the item.